Russia detains Norwegian citizen over suspected spying

 “Often espionage cases have political undertones,” he said.
 “So it is important we have a lawyer who fully defends his interests.”

-NATO-member Norway is part of the coalition of countries that have imposed sanctions on Russia following its annexation of Ukraine.
+NATO-member Norway is part of the coalition of countries that have imposed sanctions on Russia following its 2014 annexation of Ukraine’s Crimea.
 It has been concerned about Russia’s ability and willingness to use military means to achieve political goals.

 Norwegian authorities said they had been able to visit their national in detention.